toddaustin07/googlecast/README.md

 Also, be sure you have Version 2023-01-04T01:23:15.134697978 or later of the Google Cast v0.1 Edge driver.

 ### Linux commands
-Note: this assumes npm is installed and current, and you already have the cast-web-api-cli installed
+Note: this assumes npm is installed and current, and you already have the cast-web-api-cli installed.

+The first cd command will be dependant on your particular directory structure.
+You may also be required to specify 'sudo' in front of the npm and cp commands if you do not have write permission for the directory.
 ```
 cd ~/.npm-global/lib/node_modules/cast-web-api-cli/node_modules/cast-web-api
 npm i google-tts-api@latest